python-microscopy/ch-shrinkwrap/README.md

 # PYME Localization Surface Fitting

-This package implements the NanoSculpt algorithm (see https://www.biorxiv.org/content/10.1101/2023.01.26.525798v2), which fits a surface through single-molecule localization microscopy data, subject to a curvature constraint.
+This package implements the NanoWrap algorithm (see https://www.biorxiv.org/content/10.1101/2023.01.26.525798v2), which fits a surface through single-molecule localization microscopy data, subject to a curvature constraint.

 ## Requirements